Aktonen/Drinking-game-project/README.md

 Title: Intoxi-deck

 Summary: This is a personal project for a drinking game application.
-Main purpose for developing this is to hone my skills with react-native.
+Main purpose for developing this is to hone my skills with React native.
 If I manage to create a working and fun application I plan to publish it to the play store.
 This would be my first published app and I would like to learn what it's like to publish an app.

 Features: Turn based drinking game.
 Inspired by picolo.
 Users enter players and are given prompts on their turn.